-We may be adversely affected by declining energy prices.
+We may be adversely affected by declining crude oil prices.

 Recent years have been marked by significant volatility in market oil prices.
-Decreased market oil prices have compressed margins for many U.S. and Oklahoma-based oil producers, particularly those that utilize higher-cost production technologies such as hydraulic fracking and horizontal drilling, as well as oilfield service providers, energy equipment manufacturers and transportation suppliers, among others.
-At one point during 2020, the price per barrel of crude was trading below zero.
-As of December 31, 2021, the price per barrel of crude oil was approximately \$73 compared to a high of over \$100 in 2014.
+As of December 31, 2022, the price per barrel of crude oil was approximately \$78 up from \$73 at December 31, 2021.
 If oil prices drop below the marginal cost of production for an extended period, we would expect to experience weaker energy loan demand and increased losses within our energy portfolio.
-Furthermore, a prolonged period of low oil prices could also have a negative impact on the energy producing economies and, in particular, the economies of states such as Oklahoma, where the energy industry is a significant driver of economic activity.
-Although as of December 31, 2021, oil and gas loans comprised approximately 6.95% of our loan portfolio, the impact of lower oil prices could have an indirect impact on our other loan portfolio segments, for example, commercial real estate ("CRE").
+Furthermore, a prolonged period of low oil prices could also have a negative impact on the energy producing economies and, in particular, the economies of states such as Oklahoma and Texas, where the energy industry is a significant driver of economic activity.
+Although as of December 31, 2022, oil and gas loans comprised 6.66% of our loan portfolio, the impact of lower oil prices could have an indirect impact on our other loan portfolio segments, for example, commercial real estate ("CRE").